 Is it necessary to cook everything for the paste?

 It will be better to cook the ingredients for the paste.
 Do it if you have time.
-But if you don’t, then to make the paste, use mint and coriander, excluding the spinach (or using it in less amount).
+But if you don’t, then to make the paste, use mint and coriander, excluding the spinach (or using it less).
 Then blend them with onion, ginger, garlic, and green chillies without sauteeing them.
 And use the paste directly in the cooking later.

 Can this dish be in non-veg variation?